DelahayeYourself/GOL/README.md

 #Fullscreen Game of Life

-Just a fullscreen Game of Life written in C#.
+Just a fullscreen Game of Life application written in C#.